Equivariant Heegaard genus of reducible 3-manifolds: General Notions, Orbifold Sums, and Orbifold Heegaard surfaces

-For a nice orbifold $(M,T)$, an \defn{orbifold Heegaard surface} is a transversally oriented separating surface $H \subset (M,T)$ such that $H$ cuts $(M,T)$ into two distinct orbifold compressionbodies, glued along their positive boundaries.
+For a nice orbifold $(M,T)$, an \defn{orbifold Heegaard surface} is a transversally oriented separating connected surface $H \subset (M,T)$ such that $H$ cuts $(M,T)$ into two distinct orbifold compressionbodies, glued along their positive boundaries.
 We define the \defn{Heegaard characteristic} of $(M,T)$ to be:

 where the minimum is over all orbifold Heegaard surfaces $H$ for $(M,T)$.
-The invariant $\X(M,T)$ is twice the absolute value of the ``Heegaard number'' defined by Mecchia-Zimmerman \cite{MZ}.
-Dividing by 2 would also make the comparison with \cite{TT2, TT3} easier.
+The invariant $\X(M,T)$ is twice the negative of the ``Heegaard number'' defined by Mecchia-Zimmerman \cite{MZ}.
+Dividing by 2 would also make the comparison with \cites{TT2, TT3} easier.
 However, since orbifold Euler characteristic need not be integral, making that normalization would unpleasantly complicate some of the calculations in this paper.

-If $W$ is a $G$-manifold, its \defn{equivariant Heegaard characteristic} is where the minimum is taken over all \emph{equivariant} Heegaard surfaces for $H$.
-Clearly, $\g(W;G) = \X(W;G)/2 + |W|$.
-Zimmerman proved the following when $W$ is closed; the proof extends to the case when $W$ has boundary as we explain.
+The \defn{equivariant Heegaard characteristic} of $W$ is where the minimum is taken over all \emph{invariant} Heegaard surfaces for $H$.
+Zimmermann proved the following when $W$ is closed; the proof extends to the case when $W$ has boundary as we explain.
 See also \cite{Futer} for a similar result related to strong involutions on tunnel number 1 knots.
 The statement is deceptively simple as it implies (and its proof relies on) the Smith Conjecture as well as a thorough understanding of group actions on 3-balls and products.
 See the remark on page 52 of \cite{Boileau}.

-\begin{lemma}[{Zimmermann \cite{Zimmermann96}}] Suppose that $W$ is a $G$-manifold with orbifold quotient $(M,T)$.
-Every equivariant Heegaard surface for $W$ descends to an orbifold Heegaard surface for $(M,T)$ and every orbifold Heegaard surface for $(M,T)$ lifts to an equivariant Heegaard surface for $W$.
+\begin{lemma}[{after Zimmermann \cite{Zimmermann96}}] Suppose that $W$ has orbifold quotient $(M,T)$.
+Every invariant Heegaard surface for $W$ descends to an orbifold Heegaard surface for $(M,T)$ and every orbifold Heegaard surface for $(M,T)$ lifts to an invariant Heegaard surface for $W$.
 Consequently,